-Related Webinar: Social Media Best Practices for Nonprofits
+Related Webinar: Social Media Strategy for Nonprofits

 For the first 13 years of its existence, growth was slow but steady.
-That changed when LinkedIn was purchased by Microsoft in 2016 for $26.2 billion.
+That changed when LinkedIn was purchased by Microsoft in 2016 for $26 billion.
 Since then it has grown from 106 million active monthly users to 310 million active monthly users.
-In the last few years, Microsoft has rebuilt LinkedIn working out many of the kinks and bugs that made it frustrating to use, and has launched a suite of new tools and functionality for LinkedIn Pages, Profiles, and Groups.
+In the last few years, Microsoft has worked out many of the kinks and bugs that made LinkedIn frustrating to use and has launched a suite of new tools and functionality for LinkedIn Pages, Profiles, and Groups.

 1) Set up and prioritize LinkedIn Pages in your social media strategy.

 To begin, and this is important, your nonprofit should conduct a search on LinkedIn to see if a page already exists for your organization.
-In years past, if a staff member or volunteer added your organization to their profile and were the first to do so, LinkedIn automatically created a LinkedIn Page for your nonprofit.
+In years past, if a staff member or volunteer added your organization to their LinkedIn profile and were the first to do so, LinkedIn automatically created a LinkedIn Listing Page for your nonprofit.
 Though increasingly rare to find an auto-generated, unclaimed page, they do exist.
-If you find one for your nonprofit, follow the instructions to claim and set up your page:
+If you find one for your nonprofit, follow the instructions to claim your page.

-Once you have claimed or created your LinkedIn Page, the set up process is straightforward.
-Upload your avatar/logo (250 x 250), a cover photo(1128 x 191), add a description and website URL, your company/organization size, industry, and city and country.
-You also have the ability to add a call-to-action button to your page, for example, the “Visit website” button on Plan International’s page:
+Once you have claimed or created your LinkedIn Page, the setup process is straightforward.
+Upload your page logo (400 x 400) and a cover image (1128 x 191), as well as a description, website URL, your organization size, industry, city, and country.
+You also have the ability to feature a “Message” button on your page (or a call-to-action, such as “Visit website” or “Learn more.”).
+For example, First Book’s page:

-2. Curated content relevant to your mission.
+2. Curated content relevant to your mission and programs.

-3. Tagging corporate sponsors and partners.
+3. “Thank You” posts tagged sponsors and partners.

 3) Monitor your LinkedIn Analytics.

-4) Experiment with LinkedIn Ads (maybe).
+4) Experiment with LinkedIn Ads.

-Compared to other social networks, LinkedIn Ads are expensive and the site spends your money fast.
-It’s for this reason that nonprofits have been slow to adopt LinkedIn Ads.
-According to the 2021 Open Data Project, only 14% of the nonprofits worldwide that invest in social media advertising spend on LinkedIn:
+Compared to other social media, LinkedIn Ads are expensive and the site spends your money fast!
+Thus far, nonprofits have been slow to adopt LinkedIn Ads.
+According to the Nonprofit Tech for Good Report, only 17% of nonprofits that invest in social media advertising have a budget for LinkedIn Ads.

-5) Encourage current staff, board members, and volunteers to complete their LinkedIn Profiles.
+6) Encourage current staff, board members, and volunteers to complete their LinkedIn Profiles.

-Every action and interaction that your staff make inside the LinkedIn community helps increase your nonprofit’s brand credibility and exposure.
-Your organization’s name is featured in their headlines and your organization’s page is listed and linked on their profiles.
-For example, Heather Mansfield of Nonprofit Tech for Good to those active in the group:
+Every action and interaction that your staff, board members, and volunteers make inside the LinkedIn community helps increase your nonprofit’s brand credibility and exposure.
+Your organization’s LinkedIn Page is featured and linked to on their profiles and these individuals often choose to feature their current job title in their LinkedIn Headline.
+For example, Heather Mansfield of Nonprofit Tech for Good:

 - Complete their profile and upload a professional photo.